munkychop/bullet/README.md

     Bullet.events

-Used for getting a reference to message strings that have been explicitly defined within the 'events' object, usually via the `addEvent` method.
+Used for getting a reference to message strings that have been explicitly defined within the 'events' object, usually via the `addEventName` method.
 *This property becomes most important when strict mode is enabled.*

 **Example usage:**